AlbaDu/Py-2-R/README.md

-# Py-2-R
+# Translation Python to R
-Exercises of conversion of scripts from Python to R
+Introduction to coding in R by translation of simple exercises previously code in Python.
+Part of the Data Science Bootcamp at The Bridge.